mattcarlotta/react-starter-kit/README.md

 2 - `npm i && cd client && npm i` to install npm packages

-3 - While at the app's `root` folder, start both servers using `npm run dev`.
+3 - While at the application's `root` folder, start both servers by running `npm run dev`.

 ## Commands

-To prettify and lint your .js/.scss files, run `npm run lint`.
+To prettify and lint your .js/.scss files, run `npm run lint` while at the application's `root` folder.

-To build and bundle your client resources for staging, while inside the client's `root` folder, use `npm run staging` (staging utilizes source maps for errors).After you have built your React application for staging, use `npm start` while at the application's `root` folder.
+To build and bundle your client resources for staging, while inside the client's `root` folder, use `npm run staging` (staging utilizes source maps for errors).
+After you have built your React application for staging, use `npm start` while at the application's `root` folder.
 You should now see your React application running on `http://localhost:5000`.

 To build and bundle your client resources for production, while inside the client's `root` folder, use `npm run build` (source maps will be excluded).
 After you have built your React application for production, use `npm start` while at the application's `root` folder.
 You should now see your React application running on `http://localhost:5000`.

-Unit testing will watch all your changes in the test files as well as create coverage folder for you via `npm run test`, while inside the client's `root` folder.
+Unit testing will watch all your changes in the test files as well as create a coverage folder for you.
+While inside the client's `root` folder, run `npm run test`.

 ## Client Configuration